publish.law

 OLPN stands for the Open Legal Publishing Network.
 It's an open protocol that lets any legal organization (firms, bar associations, law schools, legal publishers) publish a public identity record confirming the credentials they've issued.
 When a credential on your site traces back to an issuer that's on OLPN, anyone can independently verify it.

 The resolver at olpn.org does the verifying by fetching both the subject's identity and the issuer's identity, checking back-links in each direction.
 No central authority.
-No walled garden.
-Publish.law handles the setup so you don't have to touch any of it.
+No walled garden. publish.law handles the setup so you don't have to touch any of it.

 Already have a site you own?

 OLPN is an open protocol.
-You can publish your own identity file at any domain you control (how).
-Publish.law is for legal professionals who want the whole site handled — and the network on top — with no technical work at all.
+You can publish your own identity file at any domain you control (how). publish.law is for legal professionals who want the whole site handled — and the network on top — with no technical work at all.

 Visit olpn.org